sx107/kastle-refactored/LFO_Remaster/README.md

 - Save EEPROM: EEPROM Retained

 ## Settings in settings.h
+- __S_ADC_FIX__ Enables the software fix for the zener diodes issue (ignores the conversion result and pulls the analog pin to ground briefly every second conversion)
 - __S_TRUE_RANDOM__ Trully randomizes the rungler byte every initialization
 - __S_USE_8BIT__ Use only 8bits of ADC resolution
 - __S_FASTER_LFO__ Increases the ADC conversion result for LFO frequency calculation by the amount set in this define.
 Requiered since the ADC for some reason does not read whole 0-1023 range.
 If you wish to return to the original frequnecy range, comment this define out (it's faster than setting it to 0)
 - __S_USE_EXP_LOOKUP__ Makes the transition between timer1 prescalers exponential by using a look-up table (before audiorate cap)
+- __S_USE_MOVAVG__ Uses moving average (of size 2) to smooth the ADC conversions.
+Although the resolution could be upped to 11 bits, it still stays at 10 bits.
+The response is slowed a tad bit, but the output becomes a little bit smoother and stable.
 - __S_PRESCALER_CAP__ At which prescaler value the program switches to audiorate mode.
 Do not set to a value lower than 1.
 - __S_ISRFREQ_TEST__ Replaces the square output with a square output that indicates the Timer1 ISR frequency.
 Added only for debugging purposes.